-David Stern, One Of The Most Influential NBA Commissioners, Is Dead At 77
+David Stern, One Of The Most Influential NBA Commissioners, Dies At 77

 NBA Commissioner Stern Helped League Grow

-Stern was also a driving force behind the creation of the Women's National Basketball Association in 1996.
-The commissioner of the WNBA, Cathy Englebert, described Stern's commitment to women's sports as "ahead of its time" and said it had "provided countless opportunities for women and young girls who aspire to play basketball."
+Stern was also a driving force behind the creation of the WNBA in 1996.
+The commissioner of the WNBA, Cathy Engelbert, described Stern's commitment to women's sports as "ahead of its time" and said it had "provided countless opportunities for women and young girls who aspire to play basketball."

-During Stern's time as commissioner, the NBA did see some problems, including tense labor battles that led to shortened seasons and four player lockouts.
+During Stern's time as commissioner, the NBA did see some problems, including tense labor battles that led to shortened seasons and four lockouts.
 Even so, Stern has been described as one of the most influential commissioners in NBA history.
 When he stepped down as commissioner in 2014, Stern was inducted into the Basketball Hall of Fame.

 Stern is survived by his wife, Dianne, and his sons Andrew and Eric.
-In a statement on Twitter, the current NBA commissioner, Adam Silver, wrote, "Every member of the NBA family is the beneficiary of David's vision, generosity and inspiration."
+In a statement on Twitter, current NBA commissioner Adam Silver wrote, "Every member of the NBA family is the beneficiary of David's vision, generosity and inspiration."

-Note: A previous version of this story misspelled Cathy Engelbert's last name as Englebert.